fuzzygroup/recipes/_posts/2019-04-29-cheesecake-for-beaker.md

 9. Remove from oven and place on a wire rack for 1 hour.
 Place in fridge and cool for 3 to 4 hours before serving.
 10. Remove side from spring form pan and cut into wedges sliding off them off the parchment.
 Make the slices small as this is very, very rich.

-**Note 1**: This recipe makes large cookies and you want large because that way they don't dry out.
-**Note 2**: Follow the directions to rotate the racks when you bake or they will burn.
-Trust me; one cookie gave its life in a valiant effort to disprove the need to rotate the racks.

-1. Set oven racks to middle and low positions and preheat oven to 350 degrees.
-2. In bowl of stand mixed, beat butter until creamy (its ok the butter consented to this).
-Add the two sugars and beat until fluffy, 3 minutes.
-Add the eggs one at a time and beat until incorporated.
-3. Combine flour, salt, baking powder and nutmeg in a separate bowl and mix (this spreads the baking powder out evenly amongst the flour).
-Add the flour mixture to the stand mixer and beat it until incorporated.
-4. Add in the oats and the raisins and beat until incorporated.
-5. Ready two large cookie sheets with parchment paper.
-6. Form the dough into 24 1 1/2" balls.
-Place each ball of dough on the cookie sheet and flatten them so they are about 1/3" to 1/4" thick.
-7. Bake until cookie edges turn golden brown, about 22 to 25 minutes.
-Halfway thru the baking process turn the cookie sheets from front to back and switch them from top to bottom.
-8. Let cool on a rack for 30 minutes before eating.

 # Ingredients - Strawberry Sauce